Description of corporate governance practice

 The corporate governance structure of the Gazprom Neft Group’s subsidiaries is strictly aligned with that of Gazprom Neft PJSC.
 Subsidiaries retain a three-tiered structure of governing bodies – the Meeting of Shareholders (Participants), the Board of Directors and the sole executive body.

-Regardless of the structure of its charter capital, Gazprom Neft PJSC is the core Company with respect to the organisations of the Gazprom Neft Group, as duly recorded in the Charters of the Gazprom Neft Group’s subsidiaries.
+Regardless of the structure of its charter capital, Gazprom Neft PJSC is the core Company with respect to the organizations of the Gazprom Neft Group, as duly recorded in the Charters of the Gazprom Neft Group’s subsidiaries.

 The effective corporate governance and monitoring of subsidiary activities is ensured, among other ways, by submitting key matters concerning subsidiary activities to the management bodies of Gazprom Neft PJSC for consideration.

 Decision-making matrix at subsidiaries

 The Gazprom Neft PJSC Board of Directors adopts decisions on the following matters concerning subsidiary activities: :

 - increasing or decreasing a subsidiary’s charter capital;

 - contributions to a subsidiary’s property;